lmigueldf/doc/guide/game-walkthrough.md

 The game is now running in the browser simulator!
 On the title screen, click the **Play** button to begin.
-The game is simple enough, just whack the moles when they peak out of their holes in the ground.
+The game is simple enough, just whack the moles when they peek out of their holes in the ground.
 After 20 seconds or so, the game ends and your score is displayed.
 Then simply click anywhere on the screen to return back to the title screen.